 All in person Municipal Court hearings have been postponed per the advisory of the Texas Office of Court Administration.
-Beginning in July, the court will be conducting hearings remotely by Zoom video conferencing.
+Until further notice, the court will be conducting hearings remotely by Zoom video conferencing.
 Please see below for more information regarding this change.
 The Clerk's window at City Hall remains open to the public during business hours.
-You may come in person to conduct any other business before the Court, including, but not limited to: payment arrangements, submission of defensive driving documents, deferred disposition documents, proof of community service log/documents, or compliance dismissal documents may be submitted via the following methods: Court/Utility drop box, USPS mail, or via e-mail to email@example.com.
+You may come in person to conduct any other business before the Court, including, but not limited to: payment arrangements, submission of defensive driving documents, deferred disposition documents, proof of community service log/documents, or compliance dismissal documents.
+Additionally any items due may be submitted via the following methods: Court/Utility drop box, USPS mail, or via e-mail to email@example.com.
 The court will continue to respond to any and all inquiries regarding citations via e-mail and telephone.
-We appreciate your understanding as we move forward together to provide the most efficient and quality service we can during this time.

 The Municipal Court is a part of the state judicial system and the judicial branch of the City of Pilot Point.
-The Court strives to ensure that all citizens that are served by the City of Pilot Point Municipal Court are treated fairly, equally and with honestly and objectivity.
+The Court strives to ensure that all citizens that are served by the City of Pilot Point Municipal Court are treated fairly, equally and with honesty and objectivity.
 The Court will provide a forum for justice for all, will provide prompt and courteous service and allow for the resolution of all citations and complaints arising from Class C misdemeanor offenses and violations of the city’s Code of Ordinances.

 The court clerk’s office is responsible for processing the clerical work of the Municipal Court, setting trial dockets, collecting court fines and fees, maintaining court records and performing administrative duties delegated by the Municipal Court Judge.